jmmarreiros/burnishingtoolstraces/analysis/scripts/importdata.md

 This R markdown document imports and formats the output of the resulting CSV file from the computing ISO 25178-2 parameters in ConfoMap.
 These data is part of the manuscript: *Dubreuil et al. A ‘family of wear’:
-Exploring use-wear patterns on ad hoc burnishing tools*
+Exploring use-wear patterns on ad hoc smoothing, burnishing/polishing tool*

 The script includes three steps: